zx80/flask-simple-auth/README.md

 `tuple` for object permissions.
 If a scalar is provided, it is assumed to be equivalent to a list of one element.

-When multiple authorizations are provided they are cumulative.
+When multiple authorizations are provided they are cumulative, that is all conditions must be met.

 #### Group Authorizations

 A group or role is identified as an integer or a string.
 The `user_in_group(user, group)` function is called to check whether the authenticated user belongs to a given group.
-Because this function is cached by default, caches should be reset when roles are changed by calling `clear_caches`.
+Because this function is cached by default, the cache expiration must be reached so that changes take effect, or the cache must be cleared manually, which may impair application performance.

 ```Python
 @app.get("/admin-only", authorize="ADMIN")